ImrahnF/notes-PROG27545/README.md

 The `@RequestParam` annotation looks for a request parameter named `data` which matches the form's `name="data"`.
 This is passed as the `data` argument in the `processForm()` method which then can be used as needed.

 ## HTTP Session Listeners and Events
+The following listeners are created in a custom configuration class named `HttpSessionConfig.java` which is often located in the `config` folder.
+These are wrapped by the `@Configuration` annotation with each listener being annotated by `@Bean`.

 ### HttpSessionListener:
 **Purpose:** these track when an HTTP session is created or destroyed.